Obsessive-Compulsive Personality Disorder Indications from the Hands

 Obsessive-Compulsive behaviour is more common in men, but as a rule, it is not exclusive to men.
 These people tend to function very single-mindedly.
 They have a different way of relating to things with intensity in their focus.
 The focus can be so intense that it can limit the range of their attention.
 Sometimes it’s easy to recognise this behaviour through simple conversation.

 Probably the easiest way to recognise obsessive-compulsiveness is when the person is always thinking or working something out.
 These people can be workaholics, and doing something on a whim is not something they can grasp.
-Every action is deliberate and perfected.
-They can too easily neglect other peoples feelings and tend to focus more on themselves.
+Every action is deliberate and almost always perfected.
+Also, they can too easily neglect other peoples feelings and tend to focus more on themselves.

 The strong desire in life is problem-solving, and so they can be excellent engineers and scientists.
 The features listed below describe all the attributes required of the personality disorder.
 [Ref: The Illustrated Textbook of Psychodiagnostic Chirology in Analysis and Therapy.
 A Holtzman.]